Oldcharm/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I graduated from UIUC with a Bachelor of Science degree in physics in May 2022, and **I will apply for Ph.D. this fall.**
+I graduated from UIUC with a Bachelor of Science degree in physics in May 2022, and **I will apply for Ph.D. programs in biophysics this fall.**

 My research focuses on theoretical biophysics and ecology.
 I am particularly interested in using simple models to explain quantitative laws found at the cellular level, such as cell size control and cell cycle-dependent transcription.
 I am also interested in modeling and analyzing complex ecology communities.
 My interests in ecology include phylogenetic biodiversity and life-history strategies of microbiomes.